cscart/docs/en/user_guide/addons/gift_certificates/purchase_gc.rst

     :align: center
     :alt: A gift certificate can include free products, a certain amount of money, or both.

-The link to this page doesn’t appear in your store automatically—you’ll have to create a menu element for it manually.
+If the link doesn't exist in your store, you’ll be able to add it manually as described in this article.

 .. note::